guinp1n/async-publisher/README.md

 -   `--user`: Username for authentication.
 Default: None.
 -   `--password`: Password or passphrase for authentication.
 Default: None.
 -   `--topicPrefix`: Prefix for MQTT topics.
 Default: 'test/'.
 -   `--topicNumber`: Number of different topics to publish to.
-Default: 1000.
+Default: 10.
 -   `--messageNumber`: Total number of messages to publish.
-Default: 1000.
+Default: 10.
 -   `--qos`: Quality of Service level for published messages.
 Default: 1.
 -   `--verbose`: Enable verbose output.
 Default: false.
+-   `--clientId`: Client id.
+Default: 'java_0123456789'.

 ## How It Works